Duduk: Overview

 The duduk is a double reed instrument with ancient origins, having existed since at least the fifth century, while there are Armenian scholars who believe it existed more than 1,500 years before that.
 The earliest instruments similar to the duduk's present form are made of bone or entirely of cane.
 Today, the duduk is exclusively made of wood with a large double reed, with the body made from aged apricot wood.

 The particular tuning depends heavily on the region in which it is played.
-In the twentieth century, the Armenian duduk began to be standardized diatonic in scale and single-octave in range.
-Accidentals, or chromatics are achieved using fingering techniques.
-The instrument's body also has different lengths depending upon the range of the instrument and region.
+An eight-hole duduk (not counting the thumb hole on the lower side) can play ten successive notes of a diatonic scale with simple fingering, or sixteen consecutive notes of a chromatic scale by half-covering holes.
+For example, an A duduk can play all the notes from F♯ to the A more than an octave higher.
+(Another reference gives different information.)
+By using the lips to "bend" notes and partially covering holes any pitch in this range can be produced, as required for Oriental music.
+The instrument's body has different lengths depending upon the range of the instrument and region.
 The reed (Armenian: եղեգն, eġegn), is made from one or two pieces of cane in a duck-bill type assembly.
 Unlike other double-reed instruments, the reed is quite wide, helping to give the duduk both its unique, mournful sound, as well as its remarkable breathing requirements.
 The duduk player is called dudukahar (դուդուկահար) in Armenian.

 The performers use air stored in their cheeks to keep playing the instrument while they inhale air into their lungs.
 This "circular" breathing technique is commonly used with all the double-reed instruments in the Middle East.

 Duduk "is invariably played with the accompaniment of a second dum duduk, which gives the music an energy and tonic atmosphere, changing the scale harmoniously with the principal duduk."